brettstack/halfstack-site/content/posts/2020-01-30--gracefully-handling-lambda-sqs-partial-batch-failures/index.md

 ## Handling partial batch failures (the hard way)

-To handle partial batch failures without the middleware, you need to delete successfully processed messages, then throw an error if any of the messages fail.
+To handle partial batch failures, you need to delete successfully processed messages within your handler, and then throw an error if any of the messages fail.
 Here's a simple example:

 ```javascript
 // highlight-start